Ujjwal0712/Assignment/README.md

 Example:

     🌍 Welcome to AI Travel Consultant! 🌍

-Ask me about travel destinations (or type 'exit' to quit): Where should I travel in Europe?
+     Ask me about travel destinations (or type 'exit' to quit): Plan me a 3 day itinerary for Udaipur
-🌍 AI Travel Consultant Recommendation:
-I recommend visiting Italy for its rich history and amazing cuisine!

-Future Improvements

-Web & Mobile UI → Deploy as a web app.

-Fine-tuned Retrieval → Improve document chunking & ranking.

-Multi-modal Support → Add image-based travel suggestions.

 👨‍💻 Built with LangChain & MistralAI for smarter travel recommendations! ✈️